 Click here to book a Saigon street food tour with Saigon Street Eats.

 Eat Saigon Street Food

 Some cities like Paris and Tokyo demand an exploration of their fine dining scenes.
 Saigon is not one of them.
 Sure, Saigon is a big city with its fair share fancy restaurants, but the best way to eat in Saigon is by taking it to the street.
 Each block in the city has multiple casual restaurants plus a myriad of vendors serving homespun food right on the sidewalk.
-Popular Saigon street foods include Banh Mi sandwiches and Bot Chien (pictured above).
+Popular Vietnamese street food includes Banh Mi sandwiches and Bot Chien (pictured above).

 There are tons of internet lists with recommended street food vendors, but we found our favorite Saigon street food vendors by following our eyes and noses.
 Our preferred technique is to see where and what the local crowds are eating and then plop down on a little plastic chair to join them.
 The risk is low since prices are so reasonable, but the taste rewards are boundless.

 Watch our video to see us eat soup in Saigon.